EliasDH-com/Documentation/Documentation/Kubernetes/Create-HA-K8s-Cluster.md

 sudo ufw enable # Enable the firewall sudo ufw allow 22/tcp # Allow SSH

-sudo kubeadm reset # Reset the cluster
+sudo kubeadm reset # Reset the cluster (remove the nodes from the cluster)

 kubectl get nodes -o wide # List all nodes with additional information